manell0/MileStone-1-Couronne/README.md

 ## Features to Implement in the future

-- [ x ] Make the contact page a separate page where you can write a message directly on the site and not just an email to link
+- [ x ] Make the contact page a separate page where you can write a message directly on the site and not just an email to link.
+  **Done.
+Finished and ready!**

 - ### Merchandise Shop